lmnelson/itcss-easy/readme.md

 These days, I continually find myself using a combination of [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), [BEM](https://en.bem.info/) and [SASS](http://sass-lang.com/) for the majority of my projects.
 I love the structure and clarity the methodologies provide, but writing directory names, filenames and `@import` declarations can be tedious.
-This command line tool is aimed at reducing some of the overhead involed in naming and building files.
+This command line tool is aimed at reducing some of the overhead involved in naming and building files.

-At it's core, `itcss-easy` quickly sets up a folder directory based on the ITCSS convention: Settings, Tools, Generic, Elements, Objects, Components and Trumps.
+At its core, `itcss-easy` quickly sets up a folder directory based on the ITCSS convention: Settings, Tools, Generic, Elements, Objects, Components and Trumps.
 Secondly, you can pass a name argument to `itcss-easy` to quickly build components with associated `.scss` filenames.